 14) Can I cancel my Liberty HealthShare membership at any time or am I obligated to stick with the program?

 You can cancel your Liberty HealthShare membership at any time and are under no obligation to continue with the program.
 Keep in mind that you do pay initial membership dues of $125.00 and annual membership dues each year thereafter of $75.00.
 Liberty HealthShare allows you to join the program for 30 days risk free.
 If you cancel within your first 30 days, the membership fee will be refunded.
 However, canceling after the 30-day period results in a forfeiture of your membership dues.

 15) Is there a specific enrollment period or can I join whenever I’m ready?

 Unlike Obamacare, you can join Liberty HealthShare at any point during the year.

 Liberty Healthshare Review: The Bottom Line

-After almost two years with Liberty HealthShare, I am extremely confident we made the right decision.
+Although I still consider our healthcare options every year, after six years with Liberty HealthShare, our family continues to remain as members.
+I’m fairly confident we’re making the right decision.
 We’re saving money every month, and we get to see any doctor of our choosing.
-As an added bonus, our out-of-pocket costs are limited and our annual unshared amount is just $1,500.
+As an added bonus, our annual unshared amount is just $2,250.

-If you’re considering a healthcare sharing ministry, I urge you to compare Liberty with the other options out there.
+If you’re considering a healthcare sharing ministry, you should definitely compare Liberty with the other options out there.
 I liked some other comparable programs, but we chose to go with Liberty HealthShare because we felt that the payments and sharing arrangement made sense for our situation.
-And if you’re struggling under the weight and expense of unreasonable Obamacare plans, it makes sense to shop around as much as you can.
+Finally, if you’re struggling under the weight and expense of unreasonable Obamacare plans, it makes sense to shop around as much as you can.

 Have you ever heard of healthcare sharing ministries?
 Would you join one?
 Why or why not?